TheRealNin/ns2-rebirth/mvm.md

 title: Nin's Marine vs Marine
 ---

-Marine vs Marine
+Nin's Marine vs Marine
 =====

-MvM is powered by the Rebirth project!
-It includes many mods beyond what you see in Marine vs Marine.
+NMvM is powered by the Rebirth project!
+It includes many mods beyond what you see in NMvM.
 Below are only the changes that affect the Marine vs Marine gameplay.

 * Power nodes are neutral, and can only be damaged if your team isn't using it.